We get a lot of questions about our transdermal magnesium products (now under the brand name, Bolton’s Naturals).

 Is Transdermal Magnesium as Absorbable as Magnesium Taken Orally?

 The absorbability of oral magnesium really varies depending on the type of magnesium and the form of the supplement.

-Magnesium supplements are available either as an inorganic magnesium salt, an organic magnesium salt, or a magnesium chelate (a combo of magnesium and an amino acid).
+Magnesium supplements are available either as inorganic magnesium salt, an organic magnesium salt, or a magnesium chelate (a combo of magnesium and amino acid).
 There are proven differences in absorbability, but organic magnesium salts, like Natural Calm, are highly absorbable when taken orally.

 Magnesium taken as a liquid, orally, is more absorbable than pills or tablets.
 That’s because soluble (or dissolvable) magnesium is better absorbed than tablets or pills.